Brooklands Viscount Day

 Presentations

-Hosting the event will be Julian Bourn member of the Brooklands Museum and a Vickers Viscount Network researcher,
+Hosting the event was Julian Bourn member of the Brooklands Museum and a Vickers Viscount Network researcher,

 and John Woodhouse the Brooklands Museum Viscount team leader.

-John Woodhouse, the Brooklands Museum's Viscount team leader, will talk about the work and challenges that have
+John Woodhouse, the Brooklands Museum's Viscount team leader, talked about the work and challenges that have

 been completed so far, and the work and challenges that they face in the future to keep G-APIM in good order for future